District Profile: Spring Branch ISD, Houston, TX

 Encouraging & Empowering Students

-Spring Branch has a clear goal for its special education student population: to get all students back into general education classrooms with their grade-level peers.
-And, according to White, the key is making sure that everybody thinks about every child first.
+Spring Branch has a clear goal for its special education student population.
+They want to get all students back into general education classrooms with their grade-level peers.
+And, according to White, the key to literacy intervention and reading goals is making sure that everybody thinks about every child first.